AmaranthosIO/amaranthosio.github.io/content/library/correlation.md

 [extra]
   image = "/img/pack_six_cube_poly.png"
 [taxonomies]
-   tags = ["ubiquitous-language", "library", "concept", "gestalt"], "theory"
+   tags = ["ubiquitous-language", "library", "concept", "gestalt", "theory", "causation"]
 +++

 There is a relationship or pattern between the values of two variables.